 - How hard these steps! - I believe that the riser / tread ratio is one of the most uncomfortable I've ever tried!
 With or without heels.
-It seems to me that the bridge is mainly used by people in "rush", being the main link between ... and ...
-People "in the running," people who "must go" and that after the first step is forced to reduce his pace, to slow down, becoming a unique clumsiness with the trolley and bags.
+It seems to me that the bridge is mainly used by people in "rush", people who "must go" and that after the first step is forced to reduce his pace, to slow down, becoming a unique clumsiness with the trolley and bags.